 The early 1950s saw Notton producing illustrations for Tagore, Oscar Wilde, and an appreciation of Philippe Pétain, wartime Chief of State of Vichy France, and after that he concentrated exclusively on wonderful illustrations of wildlife – insects, bees, flowers, trees.
 Although we do not have dates, we know that between the wars he was married three times, first to Simone Delalande, then to the translator Andrée Joly (with whom he had a daughter), and lastly to the Greek engraver and illustrator Léla Pascali.

-The last we know of Tavy Notton is that in 1972 a small gallery in Coulommieres, east of Paris, held a retrospective of his work, so we can maybe assume that Armande and Gérard Chwat were friends and promoters of his work.
-Notton’s final years were spent in Tournan-en-Brie, a small town a few miles west of Coulommieres.
+The last we know of Tavy Notton is that in 1972 a small gallery in Coulommiers, east of Paris, held a retrospective of his work, so we can maybe assume that Armande and Gérard Chwat were friends and promoters of his work.
+Notton’s final years were spent in Tournan-en-Brie, a small town a few miles west of Coulommiers.

 Here is a complete list of books illustrated by Tavy Notton

-Les Stupra: Sonnets, Arthur Rimbaud, Aux dépens d’un groupe de bibliophiles, Paris, 1943
+Les stupra: Sonnets, Arthur Rimbaud, Aux dépens d’un groupe de bibliophiles, Grenoble, 1943

 Mon jardin qui s’est souvenu, Charles Maurras, Tartas, Paris, 1948